 The Michigan Solidarity Bail Fund is a project developed in the aftermath of the mobilization against white supremacists in Lansing in March 2018, when people from around the country generously donated to support those who had been arrested in defense of their communities.
-Since the spring of 2020 and the George Floyd Rebellion, we have been operating as a revolving bail fund in multiple counties across Michigan.
+Since the spring of 2020 and the George Floyd Rebellion, we have been operating as a revolving bail fund.

 We stand with those who put their bodies on the line in struggles for liberation and radical change, and, as much as possible, we also aim to bail out people whose charges may be less obviously political but who are still targeted by an oppressive and racist cash bail system.
-We are open to requests from around the state, focusing on areas with unmet needs—recognizing, for example, that the Detroit Justice Center’s Bail Project handles many cases in Detroit, and that others may set up fundraisers for specific situations.
 You can read more about us below, or donate (thank you!) by clicking the button above.
 We encourage anyone with information on a need for support with pretrial detention to contact us at: michigansolidaritybailfund [at] protonmail [dot] com.

-The Michigan Solidarity Bail Fund (MSBF) is a “revolving fund” that is intended to support people who have been arrested and charged with crimes in Michigan.
+The Michigan Solidarity Bail Fund (MSBF) is a “revolving fund” that is intended to support people who have been arrested, charged with crimes and held on cash bail.
 Bail money is returned once a case is concluded as long as the person charged appears at their court dates, which means that ideally the same money can be reused later on to bail someone else out.

 Due to external constraints (like the availability of funds and the turnover time of the legal process), we may find ourselves in a situation in which we have to make choices with limited resources.
 Borrowing from and building on other bail funds around the country, we have developed the following criteria to guide these decisions about who to assist.
 Although there is no clear formula for making these difficult if not impossible decisions, we will weigh these interactive factors as best we can to determine our capacity to support those who request bail assistance.
 In developing these criteria, we have borrowed from and built on the foundational work of other similar projects around the country, especially in Chicago, Atlanta, and Oakland.